AIQC-Hub/med-insitu-nrt-report/README.md

 # Summary Report for the Mediterranean Sea NRT and DM CTD Datasets

-We provide a collection of resources and summary reports containing statistics and other relevant information about the datasets.
+The site provides a collection of resources and summary reports containing statistics and other relevant information about the datasets.

 ## Website